dcr8898/311_by_the_hour/README.md

 A little digging (okay, a google search) revealed that the 311 data is freely available from the [NYC OpenData service](https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9), so I thought, "I bet I can do that! :wink:" (Yes, I sometimes think in emojis.)

+I think my version is cool becuase it lets you interact with the data.
+One thing you can do is jump around the calendar and see how complaint patterns change by season. **TIP: I realize that it takes 30+ seconds to retrieve each data set from the OpenData servers, but once they are cached by the browser, you can then cycle between previously returned data sets instantaneously.**  For example, in the Summer noise complaints are big and heat/hot water complaints are virtually non-existent, while in the Winter noise complaints go down and heat/hot water complaints increase dramatically.

 ## Why?
 1. Why not?
 2. As an exercise in writing JavaScript using a module code organization strategy.